YaoGraphicsDev/yaographicsdev.github.io/_posts/2025-02-28-solving-RTE.md

 use_math: true
 ---

-One fundamental equations in the field of volumetric rendering is the the Radiative Transfer Equation(RTE)[^a].
+One of the fundamental equations in the field of volumetric rendering is the the Radiative Transfer Equation(RTE)[^a].

 $$
 \begin{equation}